April 4, 2024

 Finally, consumers net worth has increased dramatically in recent quarters drive by the increase in stock prices and the increase in house prices and now stands at a record high level..
-The consumer is in extremely good financial shape.
+The consumer is in surprising good financial shape.

 Stephen Slifer